albert383/todos-list-react/README.md

 - Responsive design for various screen sizes (thanks to mediaquery, flexbox and grid).
 - Using emoji with a checkmark to confirm task completion.
 - Local storage for all old and new tasks.
+- All styles have been migrated to styled-components, making it easier to manage styles and ensuring modularity.

 ## Usage Instructions